RyanFleck/Manuals/content/languages/sql.md

 ## SELECT (Read) {#select-read}

-Retreives data from a table.
+Retrieves data from a table.

 ```sql
 SELECT <columns or * for all> FROM <table>;